Do you like things? Do you not like things? Do you fancy meatloaf and despise goulash? If so, you’re a bigot. You must like all things.

-Okay; as for the embrace of diversity, why isn’t the company letting my grandmother in the show?
-A 70-year-old man with a mustache?
+As for the embrace of diversity, where are our previously-reserved-for-female-supermodels fashion shows headed?
+Will the elderly get their shot in the show?
 Your mom?
 John Kerry, who owns the ugliest shirt in political history?
-Why are they discriminating?
-Why are they preferring?

 Lo, everyone cannot take the stage.
 And philosophically, as I pointed out here, true inclusivity is unattainable.